Morgan County Vehicle Impound Guide

 Once you have your vehicle back, take these steps:

-Report any damage to the impound lot manager immediately and file a written complaint.
+- Report Any Damage to the Lot Manager: Report any damage to the impound lot manager in writing before you drive away.
 This will be necessary if you need to file a claim for damages.